juji-io/datalevin/doc/compress.md

 In order to obtain a good compression ratio, the key compression dictionary should only be created after at least 64K keys have been stored to get good samples.
-Therefore keys are initially not compressed.
+Therefore keys are initially not compressed when DB is created.
 User can run `re-index` function with `:compress?` option enabled to create the dictionary and store the keys in compressed form when enough keys are seen.
 This re-index is also automatically done when the DB is closed and re-opened while `:compress?` is true and enough keys are seen.
+The computation of dictionary and building all necessary encoding and decoding tables can be done online, which takes less than one second on today's CPU.

 ### Value Compression